PriyoAujla/qmetric/NOTES.md

 10. BuyOneGetOneFree can probably be generalised to XForY.

-11. Forgot to add a test case to BuyOneGetOneFreeTest that checks no discount is applied when list of items is zero.
+11. Forgot to add a test case to BuyOneGetOneFreeTest that checks no discount is applied when list of items is zero or when there is only one item.